1

 4b6f499873f282c8dd95adaf071eec68 xubuntu-20.04.2.0-desktop-amd64.iso

-The comparison shows that the control amounts coincide, the disk is recorded efficiently and is well read.
+The comparison shows that the checksums match, the disc is written with high quality and is readable.

-Recently, the control amount has been calculated according to the SHA256 algorithm
+Recently, the checksum is calculated using the SHA256 algorithm

 c59c3bb825294dbf76fd3a5dfa3fd5de9e854934b7c9aa6258105b6648979cd5 *xubuntu-20.04.2.0-desktop-amd64.iso

-The specified control amounts (hash-smoke) coincide.
-So the ISO image corresponds to the original, from the web site.
+The specified checksums (hash sums) match.
+This means the ISO image corresponds to the original one from the website.